 If you live in another part of the country, San Ignacio in the Cayo district is likely a place you are long overdue on visiting.
 It makes for an easy action packed and tasty getaway.
 If you live in the area, when was the last time you took a fun filled adventure in your own backyard?

 Belize Iguana Project

-The Green Iguana Conservation Project at San Ignacio Hotel Resort is a fun, interactive and educational tour.
+The Green Iguana Conservation Project at San Ignacio Hotel Resort is a fun, interactive an educational tour.
 It takes you up close and personal with this amazing reptile.
 The best part about the Iguana Tour, aside from seeing an amazing Iguana conservation effort, is feeding time.
 They literally climb over top of you to chow down on the big green leaves.

 An added bonus, by taking the tour you will be supporting “The Adopt an Iguana Program” and “The Iguana Kids Club” both of which raise funds to sustain the project and fund scholarships for youth to study these prehistoric looking creatures on an advanced level.

-I loved being climbed over by Hungry Lizards – a very unique experience and I would totally do it again.
+I loved being climbed over by Hungry Lizards – a unique experience and I would totally do it again.

 Other travelers agree it is a must do adventure. it is rated #1 of 36 things to do in San Ignacio and a 4.5 with 782 Reviews.

 Did the video get your interest raised for this crazy adventure?
 Visit the Green Iguana Conservation Project at San Ignacio Hotel Resort.
 You will be glad you did.